 Freediving at the Belize Blue Hole

 The Great Blue Hole also attracts freedivers for its bottomless depth.
-Freediving entails descending or swimming in deep waters without a breathing apparatus, unlike scuba diving.
-It is an incredible experience for skilled divers visiting this UNESCO World Heritage Site.
+Unlike scuba diving, freediving entails descending or swimming in deep waters without a breathing apparatus.
+Visiting this UNESCO World Heritage Site is an incredible experience for skilled divers.

 Freediving offers therapeutic and enjoyable benefits.
 However, it requires training and experience to hold your breath underwater.